Your source to the latest insights on what's trending in the HR arena - Recruitment, Talent Assessments, Employee Surveys and Training.

 • Use video options when feasible for a personal connection.

-The prime focus for any organization during these times is to keep their employees motivated & engaged.
+The prime focus for any organization during these times is to keep their employee engagement levels elevated and their employees motivated.
 Here are a few insights on how you can do that –

 • Run a short pulse survey to know how your teams are faring and what can you do to better improve their work experience.